 Taking the Patient Out of the Middle

 To help inform policymakers as they debate a range of patient protection options, we have identified key considerations for addressing surprise medical bills.
-These considerations are informed by policies already adopted in 28 states and the proposals under consideration in Congress.
+These considerations are informed by policies already adopted in more than half of states.
 One key consideration is ensuring that patients are taken out of the middle of disputes between insurers and health care providers.

 Taking the Patient Out of the Middle